jay-jadhav-jj/ElasticJS/README.md

 ## Scenes
 ---
 Similar to Unity, there is a scene system I added.
-Each scene has a preset speed, jump force, and gravity value for the player.
+Each scene has a preset speed, jump force, gravity value, and spawn location for the player.
 Every scene also has platforms, objects that the player can collide with, along with a floor, set at a chosen height.

 ## Custom scenes